 It isn’t that long ago that hardly anybody had a mobile phone, never mind anything labeled as ‘smart’, and social media was a term yet to be invented too.
 Try explaining either of those things to someone born in the twenty-first century and see what fun you have.

-Life today is difficult for many to imagine without a way to connect instantly with the world by phone or internet, and to peep into the lives of friends, family and strangers alike through the popular social media platforms.
+Life today is difficult for many to imagine without a way to connect instantly with the world by phone or internet, and to peep into the lives of friends, family, and strangers alike through popular social media platforms.

 But is this really a healthy way to live, or is the need to always feel ‘in the loop’ dominating normal life?

 We make calls, of course, then there’s texting – with or without the aid of voice recognition technology, perhaps you check the weather, take a picture (or five) or find the inbuilt calculator handy when shopping?

 These are all fairly every day, almost mundane things to do.
 But when it comes to using the phone to access online social media sites it’s a different story altogether.
 This is where the scary and serious issue of addiction can creep up and take over so easily.

 Here are some typical signs that suggest your phone habits are out of control

 - You have calluses on fingers from repetitive tapping on the screen.